ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/java-interoperability/call-java-code-from-ballerina.md

 ## Example

+The below sections explain how to use the Bindgen tool to generate Ballerina bindings for Java classes and how to use them.

 SnakeYAML is a YAML parser for Java.
 This guide describes how to use this library to parse a YAML document using the Bindgen tool.
 You develop a Ballerina program that parses the given YAML file and writes the content to the standard output.

 ### Step 1 - Write the Java code